 AccessibilityTottenham Hotspur Stadium

-This final set of proposals is informed by the comprehensive public consultation undertaken from October 2023 to January 2024.
-We are grateful for all the feedback we received, which resulted in a number of amendments to our plans.
-These were detailed in the newsletter we sent to the local community in February this year.
+Our final set of proposals were informed by a comprehensive public consultation undertaken from October 2023 to January 2024.
+We are grateful for all the feedback that was shared, which resulted in a number of amendments to our approved plans.
+These were detailed in a community newsletter shared last February, accessible here.

 An overview of our proposals for the former Whitewebbs Golf Course: